Angelfall: Synopsis

 It's been six weeks since angels of the apocalypse descended to demolish the modern world.
 Street gangs rule the day while fear and superstition rule the night.
 When warrior angels fly away with a helpless little girl, her seventeen-year-old sister Penryn will do anything to get her back.

 Anything, including making a deal with an enemy angel.

 Raffe is a warrior who lies broken and wingless on the street.
 After eons of fighting his own battles, he finds himself being rescued from a desperate situation by a half-starved teenage girl.

 Traveling through a dark and twisted Northern California, they have only each other to rely on for survival.
 Together, they journey toward the angels' stronghold in San Francisco where she'll risk everything to rescue her sister and he'll put himself at the mercy of his greatest enemies for the chance to be made whole again.

 Background and inspirations

 Susan Ee has stated that she has been fascinated with angels for a long time.
 Most classic angels were portrayed as destroyers and creatures of doom, but today, they are portrayed as guardian angels.
 Ee decided to follow the original portrayal of angels.
 The main character was named after the exit off Highway 80 in California, where she regularly used to drive by.
-The book was first self-published by Ee due to personal reasons.
+The book was first self-published by Ee for personal reasons.
 She wrote the first draft of Angelfall, hoping that she could acquire a small group of readers interested in the story.
 It was later published by Amazon Children's Publishing on August 28, 2012.